Anon-Planet/thgtoa/guide.md

     -   Head over to <https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/> within Tor Browser and install the extension.

--   Privacy Redirect: This is very practical if you use the "Safest" mode as Invidious instances require no JavaScript.
+-   LibRedirect: This is very practical if you use the "Safest" mode as Invidious instances require no JavaScript.

-    -   Head over to <https://addons.mozilla.org/en-US/firefox/addon/privacy-redirect/> (**Warning, this extension and project seems abandoned or unmaintained, use at your on risk**) within Tor Browser and install the extension.
+    -   Head over to <https://libredirect.github.io/> within Tor Browser and install the extension.

-    -   While the settings for Invidious and Nitter instances are random, I would recommend setting them to "nitter.net" for Nitter and "yewtu.be" for Invidious.

 Let's keep in mind that even 3 letters agencies recommend blocking ads for their internal users in order to improve security[^526].